wallarm/product-documentation/docs/latest/partner-waf-node/connecting-clients.md

 ### Step 2: Link the client to a partner account via the Wallarm API

 At this step, ID will be set for a partner-client application link.
 One client might have several applications and several IDs, respectively.
-This ID will be used in NGINX configuration (`wallarm_instance`) for splitting the traffic by client applications.
+This ID will be used in NGINX configuration (`wallarm_application`) for splitting the traffic by client applications.

 1. Send the POST request to the route `/v2/partner/<partnerid>/partner_client` with the following parameters: